pochp/fooziespublictest/README.md

 * Creating some simple sprites

 ### Bugs/QOL ###
-* Make hitbox color change for both players, change when in startup/recovery, needs more feedback for what's happening
+* Make hitbox color change for both players, change when in startup/recovery, needs more feedback for what's happening, blockstun too
 * Limit sides of screen a bit more.
 * Investigate bug where sometimes a held direction isn't registered after changing inputs fast.
 * Fix and increase throw tech pushback, show visual feedback too.
 * Tech throw automatically on throw startup.
 * I think slightly reducing walk back speed would be worth trying.
-* Render before determining winner